 College is really, really expensive, with costs continuing to rise, and many college graduates are burdened with astronomical student loan debt.

-Unfortunately, many students don’t receive the aid they need to fully cover the costs.
+Unfortunately, many students don't receive the aid they need to fully cover the costs.
 As a result, they take on unsubsidized student loans to finance their college education.
-Sadly, student loan debt increased from $260 billion in 2004 to $1.5 trillion in 2018.
-Average debt per student in the class of 2016 was $37,712—that's a pretty staggering amount.
+Sadly, student loan debt increased from $260 billion in 2004 to $1.7 trillion in 2021.
+Average student loan debt in 2021 was $38,147—that's a pretty staggering amount.

 Overall, student loan debt can dramatically impact your life after your graduate.
 It can affect the jobs you take and cause you to delay buying a house or starting a family.